This Year's Project:

 About Our Organization

 Prairie Plains CASA advocates for approximately 45 children per year in 7 counties in Southwest Nebraska.
-We currently have 15 volunteers advocating for 25 children.
+We currently have 15 volunteers advocating for 22 children and have 7 children who are waiting for a CASA.
 Research shows that having a CASA advocate means less time in foster care, fewer foster homes, and fewer school transitions for youth.

-The Prairie Plains CASA office provides a home like visitation space for families that have court ordered visitation but do not have safe or appropriate home of their own.
-“At Matthews Place, parents can plan and cook meals, do a load of laundry, put a toddler down for nap, or watch a DVD and cuddle with their kids on the couch”.
+The Prairie Plains CASA office provides a home-like visitation space for families that have court-ordered visitation but do not have a safe or appropriate home of their own.
+“At Matthews Place, parents can plan and cook meals, do a load of laundry, put a toddler down for a nap, or watch a DVD and cuddle with their kids on the couch”.

 You can read more about Matthew’s Place at http://www.mccookgazette.com/story/2223261